Arthur Robert Kenney-Herbert

-Arthur Robert Kenney-Herbert (1840 – 5 March 1916) was a British soldier who served in the British Indian Army, and wrote on cooking.
+Arthur Robert Kenney-Herbert (17 August 1840 – 5 March 1916) was a British soldier who served in the British Indian Army, and wrote on cooking.

+Early life and education

+Kenney-Herbert was born Arthur Robert Kenney on 17 August 1840 in Bourton-on-Dunsmore, Warwickshire to The Rev Arthur Robert Kenney, the rector of Bourton-on-Dunsmore, and Mary Louise Kenney (née Palmer).
+Kenney-Herbert was the paternal grandson of Arthur Henry Kenney, an Irish religious writer and Dean of Achonry.

+In 1855, Kenney-Herbert entered Rugby School as Arthur Robert Kenney.
+The families' surname was later changed to Kenney-Herbert after his father's mother, Mary Lusinda Kenney (née Herbert).
+Through his paternal grandmother, Kenney-Herbert was related to the Anglo-Irish politicians Henry Arthur Herbert and Colonel Henry Arthur Herbert and the Royal Navy officer Thomas Herbert.

 Career

-Kenney-Herbert entered Rugby School in 1855 as Arthur Robert Kenney.
 He served in the Indian Army from age 19.
 A cornet in 1859, he served in the Madras Cavalry, having arrived in India on 31 October of that year.
 He reached the rank of major in 1875, at this rank serving as deputy assistant quartermaster general at Madras until 1881, then as military secretary to the governor of Madras from 1881 to 1884.
 In 1885, he was promoted to lieutenant-colonel in the Madras Cavalry.
 He retired in 1892 with the rank of colonel.